Stable Forgetting: Bounded Parameter-Efficient Unlearning in Foundation Models: Extended Related Work

-\paragraph{Preference-based and alternative approaches.} Another category is preference optimization unlearning, it is a process of aligning away from undesirable outputs: DPO optimizes closed-form objectives without the need for RL rollouts, whereas NPO considers forget data as dispreferred and directly penalizes retention~\citep{Rafailov2023,Zhang2024c}.
-These methods can achieve significant behavioral suppression but remain susceptible to reference drift and unstable dynamics when using unconstrained linear adapters~\citep{Maini2024,Shi2024}.
-Prompt-level interventions can obscure memorized content without altering weights; however, they lack permanence and are prone to adversarial reactivation~\citep{Liu2024,Pawelczyk2025}.
-Representation editing approaches, such as Task Arithmetic and ROME, facilitate targeted changes but necessitate stabilization for large-scale applications~\citep{Ilharco2022,Meng2023ROME}.
+\paragraph{Preference-based and alternative approaches.} Preference optimization for unlearning aligns the model away from undesirable outputs without explicit gradient ascent on the forget set.
+DPO~\citep{Rafailov2023} optimizes a closed-form divergence objective without RL rollouts, making it computationally efficient.
+Negative Preference Optimization (NPO)~\citep{Zhang2024c} treats forget data as dispreferred outputs and directly penalizes their retention, achieving behavioral suppression with reduced catastrophic forgetting compared to vanilla gradient ascent.
+KL-regularized forgetting~\citep{Liu2024} adds a KL divergence penalty between the unlearned and reference model to constrain utility drift during forgetting.
+WHP-based unlearning (WHP) and FLAT~\citep{Wang2024FLAT} use Pearson-correlation-based weight remapping and residual activation alignment to enable precise targeted removal.
+These preference-based methods are susceptible to reference drift and unstable dynamics when coupled with unconstrained linear adapters~\citep{Maini2024,Shi2024}.
+Prompt-level interventions~\citep{Pawelczyk2025} obscure memorized content without weight updates but lack permanence and are vulnerable to adversarial reactivation issues.
+Representation-editing approaches, such as Task Arithmetic~\citep{Ilharco2022} and ROME~\citep{Meng2023ROME}, enable targeted changes through weight-space arithmetic but require additional stabilization for large-scale deployment and do not provide formal forgetting guarantees.
+Neuron-localization~\citep{agarwal2025simu} and block-reinsertion~\citep{guo2025beyond} approaches offer complementary stability via topology editing rather than gradient-based constraints, and remain an open comparison direction.

-Two primary gaps are evident in the current unlearning literature: (1) a theoretical framework for analyzing the gradient difference method with cross-entropy loss, showing that instability arises from the ascent step, where optimization on the forget set drives uncontrolled growth of weights and gradients in MLP feedforward layers, which compromises training stability, and (2) weight-constrained parameter-efficient unlearning, a parameter-efficient method that applies bounded functions to LoRA adapters in MLP feedforward layers with rank–expressiveness bottleneck that necessitates a capacity–efficiency trade-off in parameter-efficient unlearning~\citep{Ji2025}.
-This results in a fundamentally stable parameterization that is compatible with existing stabilization techniques (GD, IHL) while aligning with standard evaluation frameworks (TOFU, MUSE, TDEC)~\citep{Cha2025,Ji2025,liu2023fisher,Gao2024continual,Maini2024,Shi2024,Carlini2021}.